The Home Gardener’s Complete Guide to Buying Flower Seeds: Top 10 Seed Companies Reviewed

 Even when prices match, seed counts can differ.

-Both Ferry Morse and Burpee Tithonia packets ring up at $1.96, but Ferry Morse includes 480mg of seed versus Burpee’s 460mg, which is a small but telling gap when you’re planting at scale.
+Both Ferry Morse and Burpee Tithonia packets ring up at $1.96, but Ferry Morse includes 480mg of seed versus Burpee’s 460mg, which seems small but is a telling gap when you’re planting at scale.

 Green Flags: Companies That Give You More